garogers01/picoc/README.md

 Your picoc distribution contains two files which are used to define library functions for your system.
 If your system is called "foobar" you'll be using:

-* library_foobar.c - this is where the foobar-specific library functions go
+* foobar/library.c - this is where the foobar-specific library functions go
 * clibrary.c - this is where standard C library functions like printf() are defined

 We'll start by defining a simple function in library_foobar.c.
 We need to do two things: